Hotel Alfonso XIII

-Tucked away on a quiet side street, the hotel puts you in the center of it all and within walking distance to nearly every city site.
+Tucked away on a quiet side street, the hotel puts you in the center of it all and within walking distance of nearly every city site.
 The Museo del Baile Flamenco is just two minutes away, while the Catedral de Sevilla and Royal Alcázar are within a five-minute walk.
 Keep exploring Seville's historic streets and end at Plaza de España in just 20 minutes.
+Learn more

 Hotel Cetina Sevilla